folkenrothk/composition/Writing/Chomping/proposal-v2.md

 ```
 Can we develop themes that hit multiple dimensions?
 Rather than segmenting by dimension
 ```
 Global Health Studies is an interdisciplinary field that can be pedagogically split into four distinct dimensions: science and the environment, power and economics, ethics and social responsibility, and culture and society.
-My proposed project intersects with these dimensions on many levels.
-I will be distinguishing the intersections on the micro-level of my project in respect to the bis pole then move into larger implications of digital curation that connect to global health.
+My proposed project intersects with these dimensions on many levels. //I will be distinguishing the intersections on the micro-level of my project in respect to the bis pole then move into larger implications of digital curation that connect to global health. ///

 *Digital Curation*

-    Just as we will continue to evaluate the status of the bis pole, digital curation methodology has strong connections to global health.
+  Digital curation, overall, is important to //

+  Based in the discipline of computer science, my digital archive will be using the skills of web development.
+This work will be focused on web accessibility.
+Mindful of design to be accommodating for those with various needs such as color blindness or who use screen readers.

 ```
 Cmpsc, Web Development, Web Accessibility (sci/ social responsibility)